 In our last update in May 2020, we discussed the reasons we remained positive on the financials and travel-related companies in the portfolio, despite the near-term headwinds caused by the pandemic.
 At the time of writing, many excellent companies (which had navigated and survived the debt crisis of the 1990s and the global financial crisis (GFC) a little over a decade ago) had fallen to levels that almost signalled extinction.
 However, as we argued back then, we believe the structural investment case is set to improve for many of our holdings in the coming years.
 For the banks, we argued that their strong capital position combined with an improving competitive outlook (as weaker players would continue to struggle) would set them up for a faster recovery and likely higher levels of profitability on the other side of the pandemic.
 For the travel-related companies, we argued that in addition to the improved competitive outlook, the strong focus on cost reduction would ensure much improved operational leverage once demand comes back, and thus a strong bounce in margins and profitability could be expected.

 Another industry that should benefit from operational leverage once demand comes back is the restaurant sector.
-We have previously discussed our other holdings in these letters; and, since our last update, we have added another restaurant operator to the portfolio.
+We have previously discussed our holdings in Yum China and Alsea in these letters; and, since our last update, we have added another restaurant operator, Jollibee Food Corporation, to the portfolio.

-This company is a leading quick service restaurant (QSR) brand in the attractive, fast-growing Philippine market.
-In addition to the main brand, it also operates a number of other brands domestically, while internationally, it operates franchises in Vietnam, China, other countries across Asia and the US.
+Jollibee is a leading quick service restaurant (QSR) brand in the attractive, fast-growing Philippine market.
+In addition to the Jollibee brand, it also operates a number of other brands domestically, including Mang Inasal, Chowking, Greenwich, Red Ribbon and Burger King.
+Internationally, it operates Highland Coffee in Vietnam, Yonghe King in China, Smashburger in the US, and Coffee Bean & Tea Leaf across Asia and the US, as well as others.

-We have known and monitored the company for a number of years and have always been impressed by the operational capabilities of the senior management team, headed by the current CEO who was appointed in 2014.
-The company dates back to 1975, when the founding family in Cubao, Quezon, established it as an ice cream parlour.
-Shortly after, the company started serving hot meals and sandwiches, which became so popular that the family decided to convert the parlours into quick service restaurants and rename them to their current name.
-Since then, the brand has grown significantly and is today the largest restaurant company in the Philippines.
-With more than 3,000 restaurants and a 55% market share (roughly twice the market share of its three largest competitors combined), this restaurant brand is a strong market leader.
+We have known and monitored Jollibee for a number of years and have always been impressed by the operational capabilities of the senior management team currently headed by CEO Ernesto Tanmantiong, who was appointed in 2014.
+The company dates back to 1975, when Tony Tan Caktiong and his family in Cubao, Quezon, founded it as Magnolia Ice Cream, an ice cream parlour.
+Shortly after, the company started serving hot meals and sandwiches, which became so popular that the family decided to convert the parlours into quick service restaurants and rename them Jollibee.
+Since then, the Jollibee brand has grown significantly and is today the largest restaurant company in the Philippines.
+With more than 3,000 restaurants and a 55% market share (roughly twice the market share of its three largest competitors combined), Jollibee is the undisputed leader in this market.

-Similar to our two other restaurant holdings, the size of its operations relative to peers gives it a significant competitive advantage (in the form of leverage over suppliers and landlords) in addition to its sizable infrastructure advantage.
-More importantly, the company owns and operates the majority of its stores, which ensures a more consistent offering and allows it to extend greater quality control on matters such as user experience and food safety, which are critical to sustain customer loyalty in the industry.
-As pioneers in the domestic restaurant sector, it has spent decades building a strong moat that is difficult for any rival to challenge.
+Similar to our two other restaurant holdings, Yum China and Alsea, the size of its operations relative to peers gives it a significant competitive advantage (in the form of leverage over suppliers and landlords) in addition to its sizable infrastructure advantage.
+More importantly, Jollibee owns and operates the majority of its stores, which ensures a more consistent offering and allows it to extend greater quality control on matters such as user experience and food safety, which are critical to sustain customer loyalty in the industry.
+As pioneers in the domestic restaurant sector, Jollibee has spent decades building a strong moat that is almost impossible for any rival to challenge.

 Unsurprisingly, these advantages are reflected in its margins and profitability.
-Its domestic earnings before interest and taxation (EBIT) margins at the store level are among the highest globally at 16%.
-And, given its favourable working capital cycle (the company receives cash upfront from its customers but pays suppliers with a lag), the company has been able to cover most of its capital expenditure and store expansion program from internally-generated cash.
+Jollibee’s domestic earnings before interest and taxation (EBIT) margins at the store level are among the highest globally at 16%.
+And, given its favourable working capital cycle (the company receives cash upfront from its customers but pays suppliers with a lag), Jollibee has been able to cover most of its capital expenditure and store expansion program from internally-generated cash.
 With the impact of the pandemic earlier in the year and the share price subsequently falling, we saw an opportunity to initiate a position.
 While the company posted losses on a cash basis in the second quarter, the company returned to cash profit in the third quarter of this year.
 Additionally, in a recent meeting, the management team revealed a substantial cost reduction program, which the company believes could boost sustainable profit on a per-store basis by 15-20% compared to pre-Covid levels.
-This is even excluding the turnaround of some of its recently acquired overseas brands, where investments/restructuring costs have been frontloaded and set to decline in the coming years.
+This is even excluding the turnaround of some of its recently acquired overseas brands (Smashburger and Coffee Bean & Tea Leaf), where investments/restructuring costs have been frontloaded and set to decline in the coming years.

 The outcome of all these changes is that profitability is set to increase substantially from operational leverage as lockdowns are relaxed.
 The runway for growth also remains long with the market remaining underpenetrated.
-For instance, the company is only present in 11% of cities in the Philippines (the management believe they can be profitable in 20% of them); and in Vietnam, the largest restaurant operator has only 350 stores compared to the 1,100 branded stores this company has in the Philippines.
-In other words, the company is still in the early stages of growth in its core markets, which should support solid cash flow growth for many years to come.
+For instance, Jollibee is only present in 11% of cities in the Philippines (the management believe they can be profitable in 20% of them); and in Vietnam, the largest restaurant operator has only 350 stores compared to the 1,100 Jollibee branded stores in the Philippines.
+In other words, Jollibee is still in the early stages of growth in its core markets, which should ensure solid cash flow growth for many years to come.

 Another area where we felt the market was overly negative on the impact from the pandemic is general insurance.
 This prompted us to take a closer look at the sector over the past eight months, resulting in two investments being initiated.
-One is a general insurance company in India and the other more recent investment is in Mexico.
-We think that the combination of strong management teams and attractive market positions in countries with significant longterm growth opportunities makes for a particularly powerful combination.
+One is ICICI Lombard General Insurance in India and the other more recent investment is Qualitas Controladora in Mexico.
+We think that the combination of strong management teams and attractive market positions in countries with significant long-term growth opportunities makes for a particularly powerful combination.

 Our research indicates that successful franchises in this industry tend to share a few characteristics.
 Firstly, they are leaders in one or more business lines (usually auto or health insurance).
 Secondly, their competitive advantage stems from NOT doing certain things and selecting risks very carefully.
 Almost always, we have found that successful companies have astute management teams that think counter-cyclically and are prepared to walk away from underwriting risks that might present short-term gains but result in a disproportionately large longer-term loss.
 Finally, they tend to invest their float prudently.
 The investment float is a valuable asset in countries where interest rates are still attractive in nominal and real terms (and likely to remain so for the foreseeable future).
 The best franchises choose to let the wonder of compounding do the heavy lifting, instead of trying to take on higher risks by investing in lower quality companies or in timing the market.

-Established in 2001, our general insurance addition in India is a relatively young company.
-Starting as a joint venture between an Indian bank and a financial holding company, this insurer quickly became the largest private player after the insurance industry opened to the private sector in 2000.
-Initially helped by the bank’s brand, the company established an early lead in building relationships with Auto Original Equipment Manufacturers (Auto OEMs) and their dealer networks to sell the company’s policies.
-The company became less reliant on the bank (only 7% of sales today) and the financial holding company subsequently exited the business – yet the franchise remains as successful and profitable as before, thanks to its established relationships, distribution reach and brand.
-These moats have helped this Indian insurer maintain its lead as the largest private player in the insurance industry with 7% market share today.
+Established in 2001, ICICI Lombard General Insurance is a relatively young company.
+Starting as a joint venture between ICICI Bank (another of our holdings in the GEM strategy) and Fairfax Financial Holdings, the company quickly became the largest private player after the insurance industry opened to the private sector in 2000.
+Initially helped by the ICICI brand, the company established an early lead in building relationships with Auto Original Equipment Manufacturers (Auto OEMs) and their dealer networks to sell the company’s policies.
+The company became less reliant on ICICI Bank (only 7% of sales today) and Fairfax subsequently exited the business – yet the franchise remains as successful and profitable as before, thanks to its established relationships, distribution reach and brand.
+These moats have helped ICICI Lombard maintain its lead as the largest private player in the insurance industry with 7% market share today.

 - Over the history of investing their float (20 years now), they have not faced a single instance of delayed interest payments from their fixed income portfolio (let alone defaults).
-They have had zero exposure to the various corporate bankruptcies that have surfaced in recent times.
+They have had zero exposure to the various corporate bankruptcies that have surfaced in recent times (for example, IL&FS, DHFL, Cox & Kings and many others).
 By contrast, most peers have had to write off losses in these accounts.
 Similarly, in their equity portfolio, they have generated returns of over 22% compound annual growth rate (CAGR), mainly by backing high quality franchises and avoiding mistakes.

 - Early on in their history, the management had to face a chaotic dismantling of the regulated pricing regime (or de-tariffication).
 Their response was to slam the brakes on growth and focus on profits.
 Many of their peers continued to grow, fighting for market share, and reported large losses in the process.
 We were struck by this contrarian behaviour for what was then a six-year old organisation.
 From 2002 to 2007, it had grown at a scarcely believable 154% CAGR; over the next three years, it grew by just 7% CAGR!